-Our Cognitive Behavioral Therapy (CBT) Interventions are when our clients and their primary therapist work together to identify harmful patterns of thinking or behaviors.
-They discuss what impact these behaviors have on their well being, and set goals in an effort to create healthier habits.
-Cognitive Behavioral Therapy is a form of therapy that treats problems and encourages happiness by adjusting dysfunctional emotions, thoughts, and actions.
+Our cognitive-behavioral therapy (CBT) interventions are when our clients and their primary therapist work together to identify harmful patterns of thinking or behaviors.
+They discuss what impact these behaviors have on their well being and set goals to create healthier habits.
+Cognitive-behavioral therapy is a form of talk therapy that treats problems and encourages happiness by adjusting dysfunctional emotions, thoughts, and actions.
 By focusing on solutions, patients are encouraged to confront distorted thoughts and change unhealthy behavior patterns.
-The therapeutic relationship between the therapist and their clients is a top priority when using Cognitive Behavioral Therapy.
-It is important that the client/therapist relationship is a working connection.
+The therapeutic relationship between the therapist and their clients is a top priority when using cognitive-behavioral therapy.
+The client/therapist relationship must be a working connection.

-Cognitive Behavioral Therapy is a useful tool to address emotional challenges, including manage symptoms of mental illness, prevent a relapse of mental illness symptoms, identify ways to manage emotion, cope with grief or loss, identify ways to manage emotions and resolve relationship conflicts.
+Cognitive-behavioral therapy is a useful tool to address emotional challenges.
+For instance, CBT is effective in managing symptoms of mental illness, preventing relapse of mental illness symptoms, identifying ways to manage emotions, coping with grief or loss, identifying ways to manage emotions, and resolving relationship conflicts.
 Cognitive Behavioral Therapy can also be part of a treatment plan for Mental Health disorders, including but not limited to: sleep disorders, depression, anxiety disorders, bipolar disorders, OCD, and eating disorders.

 - Become aware of your thoughts, emotions, and beliefs concerning these problems.

 If you are ready to begin your healing process, contact us today at 615.455.3903.
 Our compassionate and experienced staff can answer your questions and guide you through the numerous programs we offer.
 For example, we provide telehealth services as well as

 - Intensive outpatient program (IOP)

 So reach out to learn more about our programs or take a tour of our residences or treatment facilities.